Friday, June 25, 2010

 I was struck by the amount of wind farms we saw driving through Oklahoma, and Texas.
 It was a curious juxtaposition of oil derricks and wind turbines.
 Fossil fuel vs. clean energy living side by side.

-Once we crossed into New Mexico the scenery changed.
-The views were just breathe taking!
-I also enjoyed seeing cargo trains running on the old Santa Fe rail road track.
-It brought me back to when I was a kid watching westerns.
 I've also enjoyed traveling through Arizona.
 Unfortunately, we've only been staying in key towns long enough to get enough broll to tell the story, but I will make a point to come back and stay longer in Flagstaff and Williams Arizona one day soon.
 They are just the cutest towns.
 They remind me of towns in Colorado.
 Old mining towns that have found their second life as relaxing little hamlets with cafes, themed restaurants, leather shops, and history.
 Great shopping if I had the time.

 Well, I'll sign off for now, but will be sure to post some more video of the trip so far in a day or two.